FullHuman/purgecss-docs/guides/nuxt.md

 ## Module

-There is a community module called [nuxt-purgecss](https://github.com/Developmint/nuxt-purgecss) to make the usage of purgecss with Nuxt as easy as possible.
+There is a community module called [nuxt-purgecss](https://github.com/Developmint/nuxt-purgecss) to make the usage of PurgeCSS with Nuxt as easy as possible.
 With it's fitting defaults, you only need to make a few changes (or none at all) to the configuration.

 ### Example